Belinda Wilson, Artist, researcher, thinker, by Anita Traynor

 It is not surprising then that Belinda has chosen the subject of weather to centre her artistic practice around, incorporating her latest works into her Master’s degree and thesis, as it’s left an indelible mark in her memory and influenced the way in which she views the environment today.

 Chatting to Belinda in her studio on a sunny Melbourne afternoon, I am compelled to mention that this thought process is forever lingering in the artist’s mind, for on numerous occasions she alludes to the lasting impressions that country life has had on her as she attempts to understand how it impacts daily life.
-In undertaking research for her masters, Belinda confronts her memories of the past and attempts to comprehend the harsh and unsettling effect the heavy periods of drought or for that matter unending periods of long rains and floods which wreak havoc and destruction, linger in one’s memories, like a time capsule waiting to be opened.
+In undertaking research for her masters, Belinda confronts her memories of the past and attempts to comprehend the harsh and unsettling effect of the heavy periods of drought or for that matter unending periods of long rains and floods which wreak havoc and destruction, linger in one’s memories, like a time capsule waiting to be opened.

 Weather predictions, mixed media on paper,